 If you have a suggestion of a show judge, please contact that person directly & ask them to submit.

 We cannot take suggestions & post them.
 (It's a legal thing.)

-Show judges not appearing on this list already who judged a league show last year are listed at the bottom.
+Show judges not appearing on this list already who judged a league show in recent years are listed at the bottom.

 Contact them & encourage them to add themselves to the list or contact the league to get feedback.